DenizenScript/Denizen-Beginners-Guide/source/guides/basics/custom-items.md

 There are several other properties that can be added to item scripts.

-As an example this would be how you would and enchantments:
+As an example this would be how you would add enchantments:
 ```dscript_green
 fancy_sword:
     type: item